Between gap and liability insurance, is your leased vehicle properly covered?

 Bundling insurance policies earns you a multi-policy discount and reduces the number of insurers with which you have to deal.

-No matter which car ownership classification you fall into, it's usually worth comparing car insurance rates.
+No matter which car ownership classification you fall into, it's usually worth comparing car insurance quotes to find the best deal.